Hamdan v. Rumsfeld: Scalia

-Finally, Justice Scalia chastises the Court for taking equity jurisdiction of the case and draws an analogy with Schlesinger v.
-Councilman, 420 U.S. 738 (1975).
-In that case, the Supreme Court declined passing judgment on the decision of a military court-martial before it finished its work; Scalia argues that likewise, the military commissions in Cuba have not yet ended their work regarding Hamdan and therefore should not be subject to judicial oversight.
+Finally, Scalia chastised the Court for taking equity jurisdiction of the case and drew an analogy with the 1975 Supreme Court case Schlesinger v.
+Councilman, where the Court declined to pass judgment on the decision of a military court-martial before it had finished its work; Scalia argued that likewise, the military commissions in Cuba had not yet ended their work regarding Hamdan and therefore should not be subject to judicial oversight.